apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 # How K8s+containerization affect databases

 Containerization has many positive impacts on databases.
 For example, it simplifies the deployment and management of databases, provides a standardized isolated runtime environment for databases, enables easy deployment and flexible migration of databases in different complex environments, and offers more standardized and convenient version management for databases.
-Moreover, with the support of Kubernetes (K8s), various roles and components within a database can be flexibly and organically orchestrated together.
+Moreover, with the support of K8s, various roles and components within a database can be flexibly and organically orchestrated together.

 ## The challenges containerization presents databases